Data-Sci-2021/L2-Prosody-Analysis/data_analysis.Rmd

 ```

 ### 7. Get word-initial syllables for DIS
-In this process, I am going to separate **word-initial syllables** for the analysis of **DIS (Domain Initial Strengthening)** effect.
-Similarly, I am separating **word-final syllables** for the analysis of **DFL (Domain Fianl Lengthening)** effect.
+In this process, I separated **word-initial syllables** for the analysis of **DIS (Domain Initial Strengthening)** effect.
+Similarly, I separated **word-final syllables** for the analysis of **DFL (Domain Fianl Lengthening)** effect.

-Note that DIS is operationalized as preceding pause durations as a proxy measure for the strength of prosodic domain junctures.
+Note that DIS is operationalized as preceding pause duration as a proxy measure for the strength of prosodic domain junctures.
 I assumes longer the pause is, higher the prosodic domain is.
 I expect stronger DIS for longer pause.

-Here, I select **word-initial syllables**, and then assign preceding pause level for each word-initial syllable using a new variable [DIS].
-All the word-initial syllables are saved as **'firstSyll_dat'**.
+I selected **word-initial syllables**, and then assigned preceding pause level for each word-initial syllable using a new variable [DIS].
+All the word-initial syllables were saved as **'firstSyll_dat'**.
 ```{r}
 firstSyll_dat <- dat5 %>%
   group_by(WordLabel,SyllDuration) %>%